 Other than the resin and hardener, we would recommend gloves, disposable or washable stirring tools and mixing cups, plastic trash bags to prevent spillage on surfaces, and towels.
 You should work with resin in a well-ventilated area.
 You will also need resin molds if the project calls for them.

 There are two ways.
 The easiest is to buy molds, which can be bought from many sources including Art 'N Glow molds.
 However, if you can't find the mold you want, you can make molds - you can use silicone rubber or plasticine with a layer of liquid latex on it.
 This is a little trickier, but you can do any design you want.

 When no pigments or inclusions are added, your Art 'N Glow epoxy resin will cure crystal clear.
 If you want to add color to your resin project, you can use Art 'N Glow pearl pigments, resin dyes, alcohol inks and other non-water based dyes and pigments.

 How else can you use resin?

-You can use resin to form a layer on another object - resin table tops are waterproof and somewhat scratch resistant and you can use powders to make interesting colors.
-You can also put a layer of resin on a boring figurine or use it to make wall art.
+You can use resin to form a layer on another object - resin tabletops are waterproof and somewhat scratch resistant, and you can use pigment powders to make interesting colors.
+You can also put a layer of resin on a figurine or use it to make wall art.
 All kinds of things!